githubtraining/training-manual/book/19_git_cherry_pick.md

 Take a look at the commit IDs in `git log --oneline` compared to `git reflog`.
 What do you notice?

-> **Note:** Why didn't this command cause a merge conflict since we had already cherry-picked file 4.
+> Why didn't this command cause a merge conflict since we had already cherry-picked file 4.
 The reason is that `git reset --hard` is not trying to merge the two histories together, it is simply moving the branch to point to a new commit.
 In this case, this was what we wanted.
 In other cases, this could cause us to loose any work we may have done after the original reset.